AbhiramAbbireddy/DontForgetIt/README.md

        - Text set to the reminder title
        - High priority so it is visible to the user
      - Shows the notification using `NotificationManager`.
+     - Marks the corresponding reminder as completed in Room using the id that was passed in the intent extras.

+6. **Calendar browsing**
+   - From the home screen, tapping the Calendar item in the bottom navigation opens `CalendarActivity`.
+   - `CalendarActivity` shows a month view and a list of reminders for the selected date.
+   - Selecting a different day in the calendar reloads the list using a date key that matches how reminders are stored.
+   - Deleting reminders from the calendar view uses the same adapter and DAO logic as the home screen.

+7. **Automatic UI refresh**
+   - Both `MainActivity` and `CalendarActivity` refresh their data in `onResume`, so any completions or deletions that happen while the app is in the background (for example, when a notification fires) are reflected when the user returns.

 ### Handling Android 13+ Notifications